 Ohio University is required by the IRS to report on a calendar year basis which is January 1 to December 31.The University can only report amounts to the IRS that posted to the student account between those dates. (top)

-Please refer to your cancelled checks, credit card statements, and William D. Ford Direct Loan disbursement notifications for details regarding payment amounts and dates.
-Tax credit is available for payments made between January 1, 2013 and December 31, 2013. (top)
+Please refer to your canceled checks, credit card statements, and William D. Ford Direct Loan disbursement notifications for details regarding payment amounts and dates.
+Tax credit is available for payments made between January 1, 2014 and December 31, 2014. (top)